None

 |

 Where can abortion services be providedRelated documents:Primary health-care centresNot specified Secondary (district-level) health-care facilitiesNot specified Specialized abortion care public facilitiesNot specified Private health-care centres or clinicsNot specified NGO health-care centres or clinicsNot specified Other (if applicable)Terminations after 8 weeks of gestation must be performed in an approved institution.
 Where the pregnancy is of not more than eight weeks duration and the treatment for the termination of the pregnancy is by any lawful and appropriate medical preparation other than a surgical one, it is not necessary for the pregnant woman to have the treatment administered in an approved institution.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Abortion services should be available at primary-care level, with referral systems in place for all required higher-level care.
-Safe Abortion Guidelines, Executive Summary, Box 6- Recommendation.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Where it is lawful, abortion must be accessible in practice.
+This requires both ensuring that health-care facilities, commodities and services are accessible (including sufficient providers), and that law and policy on abortion is formulated, interpreted and applied in a way that is compatible with human rights.
+Abortion Care Guideline § 1.3.1.

 |